seanknox/dusker/prompt_plan.md

 ## Prompt 1: Project Setup

-Create a new SwiftUI project for a Surf Tracking Apple Watch app with the following specifications:
+Create a new SwiftUI project for a Surf Tracking Apple Watch app called Dusker with the following specifications:

 1. Project name: SurfTracker
 2. Include both watchOS and iOS targets